The New Negro: Legacy

 After Locke published The New Negro, the anthology seemed to have served its purpose in trying to demonstrate that African Americans were advancing intellectually, culturally, and socially.
-This was important in a time like the early 20th century where African Americans were still being looked down upon by most whites.
-They did not get the same respect as whites did, and that was changing.
+This was important in a time like the early 20th century when African Americans were still being looked down upon by most whites.
+They did not receive the same respect as whites did, and that was changing.
 The publication of The New Negro was able to help many of the authors featured in the anthology get their names and work more widely known.
 The publication became a rallying cry to other African Americans to try and join the up-and-coming New Negro movement at the time.
 The New Negro was also instrumental in making strides toward dispelling negative stereotypes associated with African Americans.

-Locke’s legacy sparks a reoccurring interest in examining African culture and art.
-Not only was Locke's philosophy important during the Harlem Renaissance period, but continuing today, researchers and academia continue to analyze Locke's work.
-Locke’s anthology The New Negro: An Interpretation has endured years of reprinting spanning from 1925 until 2015.
-Locke’s anthology has been reprinted in book form nearly thirty-five times since its original publication in 1925.
-Locke’s original anthology was published in 1925 by New York publisher Albert and Charles Boni.
+Locke's legacy sparks a reoccurring interest in examining African culture and art.
+Not only was his philosophy important during the Harlem Renaissance period, but continuing today, researchers and academia continue to analyze Locke's work.
+His anthology The New Negro: An Interpretation has endured years of reprinting spanning from 1925 until 2015.
+It has been reprinted in book form some 35 times since its original publication in 1925 by New York publisher Albert and Charles Boni.
 The most recent reprint was published by Mansfield Center CT: Martino Publishing, 2015.

-Beyond Locke’s work being reprinted, Locke’s influences extend to other authors and academics interested in Locke’s views and philosophy of African culture and art.
+Beyond Locke's work being reprinted, his influences extend to other authors and academics interested in Locke's views and philosophy of African culture and art.
 Author Anna Pochmara wrote The Making of the New Negro.
-Journal articles by Leonard Harris, Alain Locke and Community and Identity: Alain Locke’s Atavism.
-Essays by John C. Charles What was Africa to him? : Alain Locke in the book New Voices on the Harlem Renaissance.
+Journal articles by Leonard Harris, Alain Locke and Community and Identity: Alain Locke's Atavism.
+Essays by John C. Charles, What was Africa to him? : Alain Locke in the book New Voices on the Harlem Renaissance.

-Locke’s influence on the Harlem Renaissance encouraged artists and writers like Zora Neale Hurston to seek inspiration from Africa.
-Artists Aaron Douglas, William H. Johnson, Archibald Motley, and Horace Pippin created artwork representing the “New Negro Movement” influenced by Locke’s anthology.
+Locke's influence on the Harlem Renaissance encouraged artists and writers such as Zora Neale Hurston to seek inspiration from Africa.
+Artists Aaron Douglas, William H. Johnson, Archibald Motley, and Horace Pippin created artwork representing the "New Negro Movement" influenced by Locke's anthology.